 Porcini mushrooms are just like Truffles and they're the kings of flavor.
 They are capable of transforming any recipe into a restaurant-type meal.

 In addition, you can also freeze it.
-Properly stored, this Mushroom Bolognese will keep for up to 6 months in a freezer.
+Divide the Bolognese sauce among the freezer-friendly bags and lay in one layer in the freezer.
+Properly stored, this Slow Cooker Vegan Bolognese will keep for up to 6 months in a freezer.

 For best results when reheating, transfer Bolognese to a saucepan and reheat on medium heat until it's completely heated through.

 If you make this recipe, please leave me a comment below and rate it.
 I always appreciate the feedback.
 Also, you can follow me on Facebook, Instagram, or Pinterest.